Some 70% of seniors spend the rest of their life in the place where they celebrated their 65th birthday.

-We are using the term "aging in place" in reference to living where you have lived for many years, or to living in a non-healthcare environment, and using products, services and conveniences to enable you to not have to move as circumstances change.
-More recently "Aging in place" is a term used in marketing by those in the rapidly evolving senior housing industry.
-CCRCs, (Continuing Care Retirement Communities), by definition offer the chance to age in place, but first you must move to their community to "start aging".
-Multi-level campuses market "Independent Living", "Assisted Living" and perhaps Alzheimer's care and Skilled Nursing in one location, and claim to offer the opportunity to "age in place."
-But again you must move there first.
-In many cases you must also move from one wing of the campus to another to receive the increased services.
+We are using the term "age in place" in reference to living where you have lived for many years, or to living in a non-healthcare environment, and using products, services, and conveniences to enable you not to have to move as circumstances change.
+More recently, to "age in place" is a term used in marketing by those in the rapidly evolving senior housing industry.
+CCRCs, (Continuing Care Retirement Communities), by definition, offer the chance to age in place, but first you must move to their community to "start aging."
+Multi-level campuses market "Independent Living," "Assisted Living," and perhaps Alzheimer's care and Skilled Nursing in one location, and claim to offer the opportunity to "age in place."
+But again, you must move there first.
+In many cases, you must also move from one wing of the campus to another to receive the increased services.

-A NORC is a community or neighborhood where residents remain for years, and age as neighbors, until a Naturally Occurring Retirement Community develops.
-A NORC may refer to a specific apartment building, or a street of old single family homes.
-Residents would just have stayed and just aged.
+A Naturally Occurring Retirement Community, or "NORC" for short, is a community or neighborhood that develops naturally as a result of residents that simply remain in their homes for years and age as neighbors.
+A NORC may refer to a specific apartment building or a street of old single family homes.

 Fair housing laws provide for a complex with 80% of its residents over 55, to become officially age restricted.
 Another classification for restricted age is for 100% of residents to be above the age of 62, but this is rare in an evolving NORC.

-"Aging in place" successfully requires planning.
+To successfully "age in place" requires planning.
 To accommodate physical, mental, and psychological changes that may accompany aging, physical changes should be made in your home.

 These changes may lead to difficulties in interacting with one's living environment.
 These include: